* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5 cookies reheated in different ways side by side

-The next day, I tested 5 different reheating methods to see which one worked best.
+The next day, I tested five different reheating methods to see which one worked best.
+I tested reheating them in:

-• In the microwave (good for a single, soft cookie)
+• The microwave: Good for a single, soft cookie.

 Reheating cookies in the microwave